100/1 Roulette

 Aim of the Game

-This version of roulette follows the same rules and goal as in regular roulette, except it has a bigger wheel with more numbers!
+This version of roulette follows the same rules and goal as in regular roulette, except it has a bigger wheel with extra numbers!

 The aim of the game is to place a wager on a number that the ball will stop on - if it stops on a number that you have wagered on, then you will receive a payout.